 Many electronic records applications have explored and implemented "masking" options.
 The ability to mask is often considered when a single electronic record application is shared in a multidisciplinary or group practice setting.
 This provides clients with the ability to control who in the group may or may not have access to some or all of their personal information.

-Dietitians should inform clients about the option to mask personal information in their record, as well as the effects of "masking" on delivery of care.
+Physical therapists should inform clients about the option to mask personal information in their record, as well as the effects of "masking" on delivery of care.

-If a competent client decides to mask their record such that some information is hidden from the practitioner, the Dietitian must:
+If a competent client decides to mask their record such that some information is hidden from the physical therapist, the physical therapist must: